Sureffi/Fivem-lua-mod-menus/README.md

 option count, and menu-button sounds.
 Fewer features than Motion, but a real reusable widget toolkit underneath them rather than a pile of draw calls.

-## Why they're here

-I keep these because the pattern I still work in started in these files: take apart an undocumented host, then build a UI/render layer on top of it.
-Curse is an immediate-mode UI toolkit for a game I didn't have the source to.
-Years later I'd do the same move to a terminal.
-Same instinct, bigger host.

 *Author credit inside the files reads "Sureffi"; the original handle has been scrubbed.*